Payment Plans AvailableAvailable 24/7 Including Weekends

 • Transporting a loaded firearm

 A weapons charge poses serious risks to your future.
 A conviction could jeopardize your Second Amendment rights.
 Fight back with a dedicated defense team.
-Schedule a free consultation today by calling 410-881-4022.
+Schedule a free consultation today by calling 443-351-6657.

 What Are Maryland’s Gun Transportation And Storage Laws?

-There are strict laws in Maryland if you are transporting a shotgun, rifle or handgun.
+There are strict Gun Laws in Maryland if you are transporting a shotgun, rifle or handgun.
 It must be unloaded in a secure carrying case.
 You must also keep the ammunition in a separate container.
 Generally, you can only transport a firearm from your home to a repair shop, shooting event or a business you own and operate.

 In addition to transportation laws, there are also clear regulations in place regarding storage of firearms in your home.
 Per Article 4, S. 104, you cannot leave a loaded firearm where a child could retrieve the firearm.
 It is generally recommended to only store firearms unloaded and to use a trigger lock.